ReedCollegeMATH241/Rproject/write-up.md

 }</script><!--/html_preserve-->![](write-up_files/figure-html/unnamed-chunk-2-1.png) ![](write-up_files/figure-html/unnamed-chunk-2-2.png)

 One of the benefits of the `sentiment` package is that it is somewhat transparent in how it decides whether something is positive or negative in sentiment.
 Clearly it just compares negative to positive and assigns the sentiment as the greater of the two.
 However how it calculates those values is not transparent at all.
-And as one can see it has a tendency to assign higher positive scores than negatives scores and never assigns a 0 score to tweet.
+And as one can see it has a tendency to assign higher positive scores than negatives scores and never assigns a 0 score to any tweets.

+We will now look at the output of the `qdap` `polarity` function:

 <!--html_preserve--><div id="htmlwidget-5142" style="width:100%;height:auto;" class="datatables"></div>